• Skip to main content

 Just pull the bag out and toss it. (or you can dice up those gizzards and they really add flavor to your gravy!)

-Preheat the oven to 450 degrees WITH a large oven-safe skillet or roasting pan already in there.
+Preheat the oven to 425°F WITH a large oven-safe skillet or roasting pan already in there.
 Dry, nothing in the pan, just let the pan heat up.
 Don’t use glass or ceramic.
 It WILL crack.
 Use a cast iron pan or oven safe skillet.
 (I know mine LOOKS ceramic.
-It’s not.)
+It’s actually Le Creuset enamal coated cast iron.)

-Rinse the chicken off and pat it dry.
-Pour some olive oil over the chicken, add salt and pepper and then rub it in.
+Season the chicken generously with salt, pepper, and any other herbs or spices you like.
 You can throw on some lemon pepper or fresh garlic or really any seasonings, but it’s not necessary.
 Just salt and pepper is enough.
 That’s it.
-Your chicken is ready!
+Your chicken is ready to roast!

 Before the snip